 All real property in Prince William County, except public service properties (operating railroads, interstate pipelines, and public utilities), is assessed annually by the Real Estate Assessments Office.

-The office plans to mail the 2019 assessment notices the first week of March.
-You may view the 2018 assessments via the online Real Estate Property Assessment System.
+The office mailed the 2019 assessment notices beginning March 8, 2019.
+You may view the 2019 assessments via the online Real Estate Property Assessment System.

 The Real Estate Assessments Office collects information regarding property descriptions, property sales, and other real estate market data.
 To ensure property descriptions are accurate, County appraisers periodically inspect properties to verify current data.